isomerpages/nlb-biblioasia/_jan-2011/The Case of Tras New Village and the Assasination of Henry Gurney During the Malayan Emergency.md

 [^13]: “[Tras Evacuation Ends: 2,000 Quit](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19511110-1.2.25),” _Straits Times_, 10 November 1951, 2.
 (From NewspaperSG)

 [^14]: For instance, Mr Lau, a grocery owner, asked his brother to transport his goods to the former’s grocery shop in Raub.
 Interview with Mrs Lau by the author on 12 December 2007.
-Tras.
 Another informant said his father asked a friend to sell his medicinal goods in Raub.
 His father lost a lot of money since it had to be sold in such a short time.
 Interview with Mrs Tang by the author on 19 October 2007.

 [^15]: A newspaper reported that government agents bought $70,000 worth of rubber from the dealers at Tras.
 There was also about $50,000 worth of rice in storage, including bags of first-grade Siamese rice.
 One of the liquor shops had 62 uonpened cases of brandy and showcases full of other types of liquor.
 Government teams also recorded $100,000 worth of textiles in the shops. “[Doomed Town Has Hoarded Fortune in Food, Drink](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19511109-1.2.76),” _Straits Times_, 9 November 1951, 7.
 (From NewspaperSG)

 [^16]: See “[Tras Evacuation Ends: 2,000 Quit](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19511110-1.2.25).”

 [^17]: Interview with Mr Li by the author on 5 July 2007.
-Tras New Village.
-The site is not a State Stadium.
-I visited the spacious stadium which could accommodated three to four thousand people when it was a detention camp in 1950s.
+The site is now a state stadium.
+I visited the spacious stadium which could accommodate three to four thousand people when it was a detention camp in the 1950s.

 [^18]: “[37 Held From ‘Murder Village’](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19520313-1.2.49),” _Straits Times_, 13 March 1952, 5.
 (From NewspaperSG)

-[^19]: Interview with Mr Tao with the author on 26 November 2007.
-Tras New Village; Interview with Mr Lee by the author on 3 December 2007.
+[^19]: Interview with Mr Tao with the author on 26 November 2007; Interview with Mr Lee by the author on 3 December 2007.

 [^20]: “[37 Held From ‘Murder Village’](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19520313-1.2.49).”